Solved: How to Backup FTP to Google Drive?

 CBackup provides you two ways to backup transfer files between FTP and Google Drive: Backup FTP to Google Drive, or sync FTP to Google Drive.
 Besides, it has many useful features like:

 What’s more, you can use it on the web directly, so, you don’t need to install any app and pay any fee.
 The amount of data you can transfer for free is up to 2TB.
-And CBackup has a clear interface and user-friendly design that you can figure it out quickly even for the first time.
+And CBackup has a clear interface and user-friendly design that you can figure out quickly even for the first time.
 Now, follow the steps below to copy files from FTP to Google Drive with CBackup.

 Step 1.
 Just go to the official website of CBackup.
 Create a CBackup account freely and sign in.

 Step 2.
 Click “Add Cloud” on the “My Storage” page.
 Choose Google Drive and click “Add”.
 Then follow the instructions to go to Google Drive’s website to grant access to CBackup.
 Add FTP by entering your FTP server address, FTP username, and password.

 Step 3.
 To create backup task, click on “Backup Tasks” tab at the left of the page, then, click “New Task” button.